Farid48/tech258_cloud/readme.md

-# How to Deploy a Virtual Machine on AWS
+# How to Deploy a Virtual Machine on AWS:

 This is a tutorial on how to create your own Virtual Machine on AWS, in which we will use Ubuntu to deploy nginx on it.
 Nginx is a type of web client we can deploy off the command-line inside Ubuntu.